 Sebastian Duncan-Portuondo participates in multi-directional cultural traditions and investigates silenced histories to propose conditions for cross-identification.
 Stained glass channels both a sacred and Cuban-American heritage in his work.
 Speculative spaces implicate collective memory and hybrid identities; lyrical artworks navigate ideas of home, queerness, and displacement.
 Through architectural intervention, public art, performance, and object-based work he re-envisions traditions in stained glass, mosaic and light-based media.

-Sebastian is a Miami and Detroit based artist.
+Sebastian is a Miami based artist.
 He has exhibited artwork and created public projects in South Florida, Detroit, Philadelphia, Los Angeles, and Latin America.
 He frequently collaborates with artists, architects, dancers, musicians and community partners.
 He holds a BA in Studio Art and Latin American Studies from Swarthmore College, a BFA in Painting and Art History from New World School of the Arts, and an MFA in Fiber from Cranbrook Academy of Art .